 Responsible for leading & delegating work to subordinates &/or independently drawing up guidelines for logistics, working methods, resource allocations etc.

-Oversee projects to meet target delivery agreements.
-Monitors progress against plans and takes corrective action as well as ensures the safe delivery of high-quality projects on time, thereby upholding GA standards and desired professionalism.

 Manage monitoring and evaluation programs to determine performance of on-ground rehabilitation programs.

 Manage financial resources, processes and systems to enable on-ground delivery for all upcoming and current work activities, with support from the management team.